Affordable Ways to Boost Your Protein Intake on a Budget

 Understanding Cost-Effective Protein Sources

 Several protein sources provide excellent nutritional value without high costs.
 For instance, peanut butter is an affordable plant-based protein option, providing 7 grams of protein per two tablespoons, with a 16-ounce jar typically costing around $2.50.
 Not only is it versatile—useful in smoothies and on oats—but it also offers healthy fats.
-Similarly, eggs are a nutrient-dense option, offering about 6 grams of protein per egg, and a dozen costing between $2 and $4.
+Similarly, eggs are a nutrient-dense option, offering about 6 grams of protein per egg.
 Their high protein content makes them excellent for hunger reduction and weight management.
 As part of a balanced diet, lentils and beans offer not only protein but also fiber, which aids in satiety and digestive health.

 Plant-Based and Convenient Protein Options

 Plant-based proteins are an excellent alternative for individuals looking to cut costs while adhering to vegetarian or vegan diets.
-Edamame, for example, is a complete protein source available for around $2 per 12-ounce bag, delivering 18 grams of protein per cup.
+Edamame, for example, is a complete protein source delivering 18 grams of protein per cup.
 Another viable option is tofu, known for its versatility and protein richness, providing 9 grams per 3-ounce serving while being an affordable staple in vegan diets.
 Similarly, oats offer about 13 grams of protein per 100 grams, making them a budget-friendly choice beneficial for maintaining heart health thanks to their beta-glucan content.

 Affordable Animal-Based Proteins

 Animal-based proteins like canned tuna and sardines are excellent sources of protein and omega-3s.
-A single 5-ounce can of tuna, costing approximately $1, provides 22 grams of protein, while sardines offer 23 grams per 3.75-ounce can.
+A single 5-ounce can of tuna, provides 30-35 grams of protein, while sardines offer 23 grams per 3.75-ounce can.
 These options ensure a complete nutrient profile while being mindful of mercury consumption.
-Furthermore, ground turkey provides a lean protein which can be used in various recipes at a price point between $3 and $7 per pound.
+Furthermore, ground turkey provides a lean protein which can be used in various recipes at an affordable price.
 Greek yogurt, with its high protein content and probiotic benefits, is another cost-effective animal protein option with 9 grams of protein per 100 grams.

 Leveraging Grains and Dairy